-LAURIE FOOS received her MFA in Creative Writing from Brooklyn College in 1990.
-Her first novel, Ex Utero, had the fine luck of being saved from the slush pile and went on to be published by Coffee House Press in 1995 and in trade paper by Harvest/Harcourt in 1996.
+LAURIE FOOS had the fine luck of having her first novel, Ex Utero, rescued from the slush pile at Coffee House Press.
 Ex Utero was published in the UK, Germany, France, Italy, Greece, and Spain and was adapted for the stage by a small theater company in Athens, GA.
 A novel about a woman who loses her uterus in a shopping mall, Ex Utero was chosen for “Plot of the Week” by Entertainment Weekly, and was awarded The San Diego Current’s “Hot Tamale Award.”
 The novel was also featured in The Los Angeles View’s “Highlights of 1995.”

 Foos’s second novel, Portrait of the Walrus by a Young Artist (subtitled “A Novel About Art, Bowling, Pizza Sex, and Hairspray”), was published in hardcover by Coffee House Press and in trade paper by Harvest Harcourt in 1997; it was also published in the UK and Germany (as Mach Mir Das Walross) that same year.
 Kirkus Reviews called it “A mad tale of a mad genius by a young author who may be a genius herself.”
 Her third novel, Twinship, published by Harcourt Brace in September 1999, was published in Germany under the title Alter Ego.